 For the Leadership domain, some secondary schools try to ensure that most students have a class committee role, which will give them a Level 2 score.
 If your child wants a Level 3 in this domain but has not been selected for a bigger leadership role such as class chairperson, you can consider having him or her enrol in the National Youth Achievement Award (NYAA) programme.
 This is a self-development programme available to young people in Singapore between the ages of 13 and 30.
 The programme’s activities (which your child will take on in his or her own time) are designed to provide young people with a platform to develop personal qualities and skills to make a difference to themselves and the community at large.
 An NYAA Silver award is equivalent to a Level 3 in the Leadership domain.
 To find out more, your child can either enquire with the school’s designated NYAA coordinator (if there is one), or simply get in touch with the NYAA Council directly to get an enrolment form.

 For the Achievement domain, your child would need to represent the school or an external organisation at a local or international event for two years.
-This can be challenging if your child is not on a school team.
+This can be challenging if your child is not on a school team, or part of an external organisation that participates in competitions.
 However, if your child is already pursuing a hobby outside of school, find out if there is a competition that he or she can join, and contact the school to ask if your child can represent the school for this event, and what paperwork needs to be submitted.
 It may not be a straightforward process, and your child may need your help in this area.
 There are several other ways to qualify for a Level 3 (and above) in the Achievement domain, which you can read more about in the LEAPS 2.0 document.

 Schools do help with CCA bonus points, but some more than others.
 What can your child’s school do?
 The best way to find out is to check with your child’s form teacher.
 If your child has shown initiative in pursuing a hobby or helping the community, let this be known to the school, and they may offer additional assistance to help your child plug the gaps.
 Don’t be afraid to approach the school for support!